AbihaRiaz1703/Goggles-App/README.md

 For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+YOU GET CODE ABOUT MAKING A uI,,NEXT ABOUT YOUR PROFILE SELECTION IN WHICH THERE ARE NAMES AND PICTURES THEN YOU GET YOUR CHATS